rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [65] An example of a borderless :py:class:`~randomDigraphs.RandomOutrankingValuationDigraph` instance may be found in the *examples* directory of the *Digraphs3* resources under the name *borderlessROV9S25.py*.

 ..
-[66] The best *Copeland* initial matching is computed following a greedy *Copeland* scores ranked otential pairs list.
+[66] The best *Copeland* initial matching is computed following a greedy matching fitness scores ranked potential pairs list.

 ..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive